Social elitism: As told by the history of English copper 1694-1807

 Obverse:

-George III is depicted facing right adorned by a wreath of 11 leaves, which is tied behind his neck by a riband of one loop and two ends.
+George III is depicted facing right adorned by a wreath of 10 leaves, which is tied behind his neck by a riband of two loops and two ends.
 A brooch of 9 jewels on the right shoulder catches the drapery.
-The lowest fold of the drapery is “obliquely striated” (i.e., a series of lines titled to the left), which are superimposed by the letter B followed by a dot (i.e., K.).
+The lowest fold of the drapery is “obliquely striated” (i.e., a series of lines titled to the left), which are superimposed by the letter K followed by a dot (i.e., K.).
 The jewels on this particular example are weakly struck, and they form what otherwise looks like an unbroken curved line of small bumps.
 This is typical of the currency strikes as the mass production of these pieces is thought to have antagonized such defects.
 The legend is contained within a thin raised rim and toothed border and reads as follows: GEORGIUS III · D: G · REX. (evenly spaced).
 The date ”1806” appears at the bottom of the coin under the bust.
 The obverse of this coin is nothing shy of spectacular.
 The hints of red luster in the protected areas of the drapery and letters paired with the neon bluish-green toning of the fields make for exceptional eye candy.
 The bust is boldly struck, and almost appears to pop out toward the viewer.
 Except for a few barely noticeable contact marks, the fields are clean.

 Reverse: Britannia is depicted facing left wearing a close-fitting drapery sitting on a rock surrounded by waves.
 Her right arm is extended, and her hand holds an olive-branch with 11 leaves and three berries.
-Her left arm is down with a trident clasped in her grasp of which the middle prong points just right of the first limb of the 2nd “N” in Britannia.
+Her left arm is down with a trident clasped in her grasp of which the middle prong points just right of the second limb of the 2nd “N” in Britannia.
 An oval shield that adorns the crosses of St. George and St. Andrew (heraldically colored) is to her left side.
 To the right of the shield is a banner with the Soho mint mark which reads “SOHO”.
 To the left of the shield is the letter K. A 3 masted warship appears in the sea in front of her.
 The sea is not curved like that of the 1799 halfpennies but is instead straight, leaving a clear exergue.
 The legend which is contained within a thin outer rim and a toothed border reads as follows: BRITANNIA (even spacing).
 Much like the obverse, the reverse of this coin does not disappoint.
 The exergue and protected areas around the shield retain the red luster.
 The even vibrant cholate brown color of the primary device contrasts nicely with the neon blue and green tone of the fields.
 Britannia appears in high relief with an exquisite amount of detail.

 Edge: Engrailed